Platform – Table of Contents

 • Family farmers whose land was taken in foreclosures should be given their land and equipment back, or be given comparable land and equipment somewhere else if they wish it.
 They should also have the option of monetary compensation for their loss instead.

 • The right of farmers and farm workers to organize unions for good wages, housing, and working conditions (including the right to be protected from pesticides).

-• Labeling of genetically modified foods, and the banning of genetically modified seeds designed to be sterile.
+• Labeling of RoundUp ready foods and other genetic modifications deemed specifically dangerous, and banning of genetically modified seeds designed to be sterile.

 • Democratic control of agricultural research and the complete testing of agricultural products.